What would an extra $100,000 mean for you, your family and your dreams? How could that kind of money change your life?

 - Learning to cut grocery costs: $200-$500 a month

-Add in an interest rate from investing that $300 a month of 5 percent and the value of your additional savings will add up to over $20,000 in just five short years.
-If you don’t have an investment account yet, check out TradeKing as their trades are only $4.95 compared to other brokers charging around 10 bucks per trade.
+Add in interest earnings of 5 percent annually from investing that $300 a month, and your additional savings will add up to over $20,000 in just five short years.
+If you don’t have an investment account yet, check out Ally Invest as their trades are only $4.95 compared to other brokers charging around ten bucks per trade.

 3. Increase Your 401(k) Contributions

-Choose to start living on less and investing in your future by increasing your 401(k) contribution amount today.
+Choose to start living on less and invest in your future by increasing your 401(k) contribution amount today.
 Increased contributions to your 401k (or similar) plan will hardly be noticeable to your budget because they’re pre-tax contributions.

-A 5 percent rate of return on that additional $6,000 a year into your 401(k) investment will yield a nearly $34,000 increase in your net worth over a 5 year period.
+A 5 percent rate of return on that additional $6,000 a year into your 401(k) investment will yield a nearly $34,000 increase in your net worth over a five year period.

-If your employer does match your contributions, even better.
+If your employer matches your contributions, even better.
 If that is the case, then you can expect even bigger growth in your net worth number.

 4. Invest in Income-Generating Assets

-Income generating assets can come in a number of different forms.
+Income generating assets can come in many different forms.
 You can: